jaredly/jerd/docs/Roadmap.md

 Recreate this! https://twitter.com/matthen2/status/1249611168265547776

+BUGS
+- [ ] if there's a pending, the plugin doesn't show.
+Maybe I'm not evaluating it?
+- [ ] let's get fps going!
+- [ ] fix pinning. make it work with proposed and sliders and such.

 - [x] ugh ok fix the currently failing tests.
 - [x] enums needs to be able to declare inline records, pleeease